Welcome to STRS Ohio

 - If 20 trade events occur in a calendar year, NRS will require the participant to submit all future trade requests in paper form via U.S. mail for the remainder of the calendar year.

 If you select the Defined Contribution or Combined Plan, you will receive detailed instructions on how to access your account information and make changes.
 A confirmation of all changes will be mailed to you within two days of your transaction.

 Service credit is the number of years earned through contributing service or purchased under STRS Ohio’s plan provisions.
 Service credit is one of the factors used to determine the amount of the monthly service retirement benefit in the Defined Benefit and Combined Plans and is calculated by your employer according to the rules established by the State Teachers Retirement Board.

-If you choose the Defined Benefit or Combined Plan, you will receive an Annual Statement of Account each October that provides you with an estimated value for your survivor, disability and service retirement benefits, depending on the years of service you have accumulated.
-It also reports calculated earnings, deposits and years of service credit, as well as the value of your account should you end your STRS Ohio-covered employment and decide to withdraw it.
+If you choose the Defined Benefit or Combined Plan, you will receive an Annual Statement of Account each October that provides you with defined benefit account information pertaining to your service retirement projected benefits, your survivor and disability estimated annual benefits and purchasable service credit (if applicable).
+The statement also includes service credit, earnings and contributions and your account value (should you end your STRS Ohio-covered employment and decide to withdraw your account).

 Is service credit applicable to the Defined Contribution or Combined Plan options?

 In the Defined Contribution Plan, member contributions, employer contributions and the performance of investment choices you select determine retirement plan benefits.
 Service credit is not a factor in your retirement benefit.